zuuxuux/gpt-repository-loader/README.md

 5. The tool will generate an output.txt file containing the text representation of the repository.
 You can now use this file as input for AI language models or other text-based processing tasks.

+### Installing with `pipx`
+1. Make sure you have pipx install
+2. Clone the `gpt-repository-loader` repo
+3. Navigate to the repo root and run `pipx install .`

 ## Running Tests

 To run the tests for `gpt-repository-loader`, follow these steps: